mgsmemebook/MXE/README.md

 To install MXE simply download the [Latest Version](https://github.com/mgsmemebook/MXE/releases/tag/Latest) and place the .jar file inside your server's /plugins folder.

-As for now you will also download the latest [LuckPerms](https://luckperms.net/) version and the latest [ProtocolLib](https://ci.dmulloy2.net/job/ProtocolLib/lastSuccessfulBuild/) dev build *(ProtocolLib doesn't fully support 1.19 yet)* and place both .jar files inside your /plugins folder as well.
+As for now you will also need to download the latest [LuckPerms](https://luckperms.net/) version and the latest [ProtocolLib](https://ci.dmulloy2.net/job/ProtocolLib/lastSuccessfulBuild/) dev build *(ProtocolLib doesn't fully support 1.19 yet)* and place both .jar files inside your /plugins folder as well.

 Once you start the Server, MXE will automatically create a MXE folder inside of which the database is stored.
 In future version you will also find the plugins configuration file there.